tstout/fin-kratzen/README.md

 financial transactions and store them in a local database.

-Eventually, some type of analytics and UI will be implemented to analyze the data.
+Eventually, some type of analytics and UI will be implemented.
+I'm leaning towards clojurescript for the UI.

 ## License